kingcean/blog-web/blog/2025/number/READMD.md

 | `BigInt` type | Throw exception `TypeError` |
 | `Symbol` type | Throw exception `TypeError` |

-The conversion of strings is as follows.
+The conversion of string is as follows.

 - Leading and trailing spaces and line breaks are ignored.
 The following is the situation after ignoring.
 - An empty string is converted to 0.